Configuration File¶

 [global]

 # Output directory for written files.
-If unset, defaults to working directory.
+Defaults to working directory.

 #output = /usr/tmp/scenedetect/

-# Video backend interface, must be one of: opencv, pyav.
+# Video backend interface, must be one of: opencv, pyav, moviepy.

 #backend = opencv

-# Downscale frame using a ratio of N. Set to 1 for no downscaling.
-If unset,
+# Downscale frame before processing.
+Set to 1 for no downscaling.

 #downscale = 1